-Brexit: Parliament Rejects Johnson's Call For New Elections
+Brexit: Parliament Rejects Boris Johnson's Call For New Elections

 Britain's Parliament failed to give Prime Minister Boris Johnson the two-thirds necessary to hold snap elections next month — leaving him with little choice but to go back to the European Union to try to negotiate a new withdrawal deal.

-Johnson's request came not long after the House of Commons passed a measure blocking his push to leave the European Union without a transition deal.
+Johnson's request came not long after the House of Commons passed a measure blocking his push to leave the European Union without a deal.

-The 298 to 56 vote left the U.K. no closer to a resolution to a problem that has vexed politicians for some three years since a majority of people voted in a referendum to leave the EU.
+The 298-56 vote left the U.K. no closer to a resolution to a problem that has vexed politicians for some three years since a majority of people voted in a referendum to leave the EU.

-The prime minister, who succeeded embattled Theresa May less than three months ago, called for elections on Oct.
-15, insisting that it was the only way forward.
+The prime minister, who succeeded embattled Theresa May less than three months ago, called for Oct.
+15 elections, insisting that it was the only way forward.
 Johnson wants to leave the EU by the end of October, whether there's a deal or not.

 Earlier, Parliament approved a bill by a vote of 327 to 299 to prevent Johnson from pulling out of the EU without a deal.
 After the result was announced, Johnson slammed the legislation, saying it could extend the already delayed Brexit process for "many more years to come."

-The Benn Bill, named after MP Hilary Benn, of the opposition Labour Party, would compel Johnson to seek an extension until next year if Parliament doesn't OK a no-deal exit.
+The Benn Bill, named after Member of Parliament Hilary Benn, of the opposition Labour Party, would compel Johnson to seek an extension until next year if Parliament doesn't OK a no-deal exit.

 This is the second consecutive day Johnson has suffered a political setback.
 A defection on Tuesday robbed the prime minister of his single-seat majority.
-On the same day, more than two dozen Tory members handed Johnson a stinging parliamentary rebuke by taking control of the chamber's agenda.
+On the same day, 21 Tory members joined with the opposition to hand Johnson a stinging parliamentary rebuke by taking control of the chamber's agenda.

-Explaining his bill, Benn said, it "... gives the Government time either to reach a new agreement with the European Union at the European Council meeting next month or to seek Parliament's specific consent to leave the EU without a deal."
+Explaining his bill, Benn said it "gives the Government time either to reach a new agreement with the European Union at the European Council meeting next month or to seek Parliament's specific consent to leave the EU without a deal."

-If neither of those conditions are met by Oct.
+If neither of those conditions is met by Oct.
 19, Benn says, Johnson must ask the European Council to add another Brexit extension, setting the new date for Jan.
 31, 2020.

 The current Brexit deadline of Oct.
 31 is itself an extension of the original March 29 date.